Medical Student Summer Research Experience

 |Student application deadline||February 2, 2021|

 |Award/Match notifications||March 12, 2021|

 *Orientation Day may be held virtually and/or over the course of two days on June 2nd & 3rd, 2021

 This experience aims to mentor participants in the practice of designing and implementing research and creative scholarship; therefore, participants are expected to dedicate full commitment to the project.
 Although the conditions and demands will vary from project-to-project, student participants are expected to attend Orientation Day, actively engage throughout the duration of the 6-week experience and attend summer workshops, and present their findings at Medical Student Research Day.

 Medical Student Research Day (MSRD) is an annual, one-day event that will be held on Burrell College campus during orientation week.
 MSRD celebrates medical student research accomplishments and provides the opportunity for student participants to present their research.
 Participants of the Summer Research Experience are required to present their research projects during a formal session to fellow students, faculty, judges, and other attendees.
 Presentations will be judged, and awards will be given for the best presentations within the four basic categories: biomedical science, clinical science and osteopathic manipulative treatment (OMT), population and public health, and medical education.
 MSRD schedule of events also includes lunch for student presenters, an inspiring keynote address, and dinner with the keynote speaker for award winners.

 Steven J. Ontiveros, MBA, PhD

-  Assistant Professor, Department of Anatomy & Cell Biology
+Associate Professor, Department of Anatomy & Cell Biology